epam/DFP/docs/round.md

 | roundToNearestTiesAwayFromZero | avgt | 15  | 62781,442 | ± 2518,620 | ns/op |
 | roundToNearestTiesToEven       | avgt | 15  | 67989,410 | ± 6482,265 | ns/op |

-This table represents performance of rounding with `roundToReciprocal` methods.
+On the next table, you can view the performance of the rounding with `roundToReciprocal` methods.

 | Benchmark                      | Mode | Cnt | Score     | Error      | Units |
 |--------------------------------|------|-----|-----------|------------|-------|